12 Things to Consider When Choosing a Baby Name - Baby Chick

 This may not matter to you, but to others, it’s important not to give their child a common or popular name.
 They don’t want their child to be in a classroom with four other kids with the same name.
 They want their child to have a unique name and have them feel like they’re special and one of a kind, not one of many.
 Determine if this is important to you.

 I always thought I would pick a name for my child that would not be in the top 20 list of baby names, but once we found the name that you both loved, it didn’t matter to me anymore.
 You may feel the same.
 Liam was the first name that I really loved and the only name that my husband liked.
 No exaggeration there.
-Even though that name was the number three most popular baby boy name in 2016, obviously, it ultimately didn’t matter to us.
+Even though that name is always on the most popular names lists, obviously, it ultimately didn’t matter to us.
 We still picked it.
 It had more meaning to us.
-I also like that the name Liam was the first name I asked my husband about the same day we found out we were having a boy.
+I also like that Liam was the first name I asked my husband about the day we found out we were having a boy.
 I think it was meant to be.

 I don’t know about you, but I love family names.
-It is so special to have a name with family history and meaning in your family tree.
+Having a name with family history and meaning in your family tree is so special.
 However, some people aren’t as keen on family names.
 They feel that they are outdated and boring.
 This is why you should talk about this with your family.
-Maybe you both don’t have any family names that either of you likes.
+Maybe you both don’t have any family names that you like.
 That may help you decide not to choose a family name for your baby.

 If you are from the South, you have definitely thought about this.
 What will their initials or monogram spell?
 For example, my uncle’s name is Thomas Randall Dismukes.
 His initials spell TRD.
 As a child, he was called “turd” and bullied.
 This may not be a big deal to you.
 That’s okay too.
 It just might be something to consider.